 Tax-resident individuals are generally subject to individual income tax (IIT) on all income they realise, while non-tax-resident individuals are subject to IIT only on the income that is deemed to be realised in Italy, based on territoriality requirements provided by law.
 For employment income purposes, non-resident individuals are taxable only on employment income related to the work activity performed in Italy.

 The definition of employment income under Italian tax law is very broad and includes any and all compensation, in cash or in kind, received during a year in connection with an employment relationship.
 As a consequence, benefits in kind are included in the individual’s taxable base in the amount corresponding to the difference between the fair market value and the consideration paid to acquire such benefit in kind.

 With regard to the determination of the taxable base of the benefit in kind granted to employees, Italian tax law establishes that reference shall be made to the "normal value" of the goods/services attributed/rendered.
-The normal value is defined as the price normally applied for similar goods or services, at a similar commercial stage (eg, wholesale, retail), taking into consideration, if available, pricing lists, tariffs and normal discounts.
+The normal value is defined as the price normally applied to similar goods or services at a similar commercial stage (eg, wholesale, retail), taking into consideration pricing lists, tariffs and normal discounts, if available.

 No deductions for expenses are allowed from employment income.
 The taxable base is generally calculated on a cash basis.
 IIT is determined on a yearly basis.
 Individuals’ fiscal year (FY) corresponds to the calendar year.

 The Italian legislator has introduced an optional tax regime to promote the immigration of employees (and self-employed individuals).

 In particular, based on provisions currently in force, a 70% exemption applies to employment income (ie, employees are taxed on only 30% of their employment income) realised in Italy by individuals who: